Spillover of the Syrian civil war: Lebanon vs. IS and al-Nusra Front

-Hezbollah vs. ISIL
+Hezbollah vs. IS

-In June 2015, the Hezbollah claimed that it was in the midst of a major battle with ISIL, which it claimed had invaded Lebanon and seized territory.
-On 21 July 2017 Hezbollah along with the Syrian Army declared an offensive on the seized territories by insurgents.
-On 22 July 2017 Hezbollah officials claimed capturing several points of the re-seized territories.
+In June 2015, the Hezbollah claimed that it was in the midst of a major battle with IS, which it claimed had invaded Lebanon and seized territory.

 Turkey

 With a thousand-mile border with Syria and Iraq, there have been a number of incidents involving this nation with various factions in the conflicts south of the border.

 Syrian–Turkish border clashes

 Openly supporting the overthrow of Bashar al-Assad Turkey permitted the establishment of a "jihadist highway" where rebels of all stripes, including ISIL, were permitted to cross both supplies and personnel South of the border.
 There were various incidents including the shooting down of a Turkish Air Force jet by Syria which killed the 2 pilots and also the shooting down of a Syrian Air Force jet by Turkey, and a February 2015 raid by the Turkish army to evacuate a tiny exclave in Syria.

 Turkey and ISIL

 Turkey had been allegedly supporting ISIL throughout its many incarnations as a "lesser evil" against the Assad government.
 This to some extent began to change with the 2013 Reyhanlı bombings and a retaliatory airstrike in January 2014.
 ISIL shook this off and began its conquest of northern Iraq, followed by consolidation of territories in Northern Syria.
-In the summer of 2014 it began taking over the border area with Turkey, leading to hundreds of thousands of refugees coming north along the border, riots, the use of teargas, rubber bullets, and live ammunition, as well the end of the truce with the PKK.
+In the summer of 2014, it began taking over the border area with Turkey, leading to hundreds of thousands of refugees coming north along the border, riots, the use of teargas, rubber bullets, and live ammunition, as well the end of the truce with the PKK.

 A vote to authorize military action was passed by the Turkish parliament on 2 October 2014.
-However, it had no follow-through and further rioting ensued through much of Turkey's cities as the government demanded more and more conditions to join in the war.
-The riots intensified and several dozen protesters have been killed.

 The relationship between ISIL and Turkey deteriorated during the spring and summer of 2015, leading to sniping at the border and airstrikes by the Turks.